| | | | |

 Where are you right now?
-One way to find your location is with longitude and latitude.
-Be inspired by Arctic explore, Matthew Henson and make your own longitude and latitude map of the world.
-Represent the lines of latitude and longitude around the Earth with a few simple craft supplies.
-We love do-able and simple earth science activities for kids!
+One way to find your location is by using longitude and latitude.
+Be inspired by Arctic explorer Matthew Henson and make your own longitude and latitude map of the world.

 Pin